Worthy Down Aerodrome

 A diary entry from someone who lived near the airfield at this time states that they were being kept awake by the night flying Worthy Down based bombers.
 It's nice when this type of eyewitness account is unearthed so many years later.
 Harris spent nearly two and a half years at Worthy Down, where his ability as a very able pilot and leader was recognised.
 This stood him in good stead when he led Bomber Command in World War Two, from February 1942 to September 1945. |

 He was also known to be outspoken and proved to be utterly determined to succeed in the tasks given to him.
-This quality was sorely needed through those challenging days of the RAF's strategic bombing campaign.
-Sometimes he was a little too determined, which would cause him problems and gain him, enemies in the forthcoming war.
+This quality was sorely needed during the challenging days of the RAF's strategic bombing campaign.
+Sometimes, he was a little too determined, which would cause him problems and gain him enemies in the forthcoming war.
 But, at the time, he was the right man for the job, and it is only with the benefit of hindsight that some have levelled ill-judged criticism at him.

 While based at Worthy Down, both Harris and Portal were in close contact with Ralph Cochrane, who was Training Staff Officer for the Wessex Bombing Area.
 Like his two associates, Cochrane would go on to serve in World War Two as Air Officer Commanding of No. 5 Group, Bomber Command, from February 1943 through to February 1945.
 One of his first tasks with 5 Group was to supervise Operation Chastise, or as it's more well known, 'The Dambusters Raid'.